yousean-ai/UGS/Usage.md

 ## GCode Editor

-UGS has a built in editor that allows you to open and edit a GCode file:
+UGS has a built in editor that allows you to open and edit a GCode files.

 ![Open editor](https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/editor-open.gif)